-The Cathedral (Duomo): If you’re not all cathedral-ed out (ti can happen pretty quickly in Europe), the Duomo is substantial and stunning – it was the biggest in Europe at the time when it was built.
+If you’re not all cathedral-ed out (it can happen pretty quickly in Europe), the Duomo is substantial and stunning – it was the biggest in Europe at the time when it was built.
 Entry into the Cathedral is free.

-Camposanto (a monumental cemetery): this long building was constructed around a field of soil that was bought back from the Crusades and serves as a burial ground.
+Camposanto is a monumental cemetery in Pisa.
+This long building was constructed around a field of soil that was bought back from the Crusades and serves as a burial ground.
 Legend has it that a body will rot within the soil within 24 hours.
 My advice: not the kind of place to fall over and take a long, deep nap.

 Just a few streets west of the main route from the station to the tower, many tourists miss this Piazza, which is a real freakin’ shame.
 Were it not for the tower, this would most likely be the highlight of the city.

 Known as the Knights’ Square, this piazza has served life as a political centre and has been home to a bunch of Knights (St Stephen’s).
 These days the students have taken over the main building (Palace of the Caravan) is part of the city’s university.

 Located in Knights’ Square, the statue of Cosimo I de’ Medici is every bit as impressive as you would expect from a work of Italian art.
 Who was Cosimo I de’ Medici?
 He was the first member of the Medici family that went on to rule Florence for nearly 100 years between 1434 and 1537.

 There’s something magical about the Arno, especially on a sunny day.
 I love how it carves up the historic part of the city, how colourful the buildings are, and how the locals use it as an everyday part of their city.